This leaflet gives a brief summary of glue ear.

 - Glue ear is a condition where the middle ear becomes filled with glue-like fluid.

-- The main problem with glue ear is dulled hearing.
+- The main problem with glue ear is dulling (not complete loss) of hearing.
 The gluey fluid dampens the vibrations of the eardrum and bones in the middle ear.

 Glue ear clearing away